-- All Australian States and Territories offer rent assistance schemes to help low-income households in the private rental market.
-This assistance may help with affordability directly, such as through relocation assistance, or with helping households to find, apply for, move into and maintain a rental tenancy. - The cost to the State and Territory governments for the high cost payments is likely to be considerable and needs to be understood.
-It is not clear from the Commission's Report how State and Territory governments perceive this change or whether they have been consulted on its design.
-There is a risk that these payments will not be made or sustained, given they appear to have been unilaterally delegated to State and Territory governments.
-This should at the least be a consideration for the renegotiation of a National Affordable Housing and Homelessness Agreement (NHHA) within the context of unilateral and bi-lateral discussions not an arbitrary decision of the commonwealth. - The administrative arrangements and parameters for determining eligibility for the high cost payment needs to be properly explored and understood.
+- All Australian States and Territories offer rent assistance schemes to help low-income households in the private rental market which may help with affordability directly, such as through relocation assistance, or with helping households to find, apply for, move into and maintain a rental tenancy. - The cost to the State and Territory governments for the high cost payments is likely to be considerable and needs to be understood.
+It is not clear from the Productivity Commission's draft report how State and Territory governments perceive this change or whether they have been consulted on its design.
+There is a risk that these payments will not be made or sustained, given they appear to have been unilaterally delegated to State and Territory governments and this should be a consideration for the renegotiation of the NHHA within the context of unilateral and bi-lateral discussions, not an arbitrary decision by the Commonwealth. - The administrative arrangements and parameters for determining eligibility for the high cost payment needs to be properly explored and understood.
 Eligibility should not be limited to seeking employment.
 Households have a range of reasons for living in high cost locations, including the need for access to health and other services, as well as the maintenance of established social networks also crucial to supporting good social outcomes. - Recommendations should include measures to address discrimination and tenure security in the private rental market (which typically offers 6 and 12 month leases).
-Minimum standards for all properties and increased accountability for the private sector to protect tenants and to ensure quality outcomes should be available across all housing sectors. - In line with the IPART recommendations, Shelter believe that to improve outcomes for tenants and taxpayers, including creating stronger incentives for workforce participation, the eligibility and tenure arrangements for social housing need to be reformed: - State Governments adopt a formal policy that eligibility for social housing means eligibility for a suitable dwelling that meets the tenant household's needs, rather than a specific dwelling. - AHURI Research has shown that outcomes for low-income households in the private rental market are poor. - This is also confirmed by the national survey of tenants undertaken by National Shelter, CHOICE and NATO which raises questions about the overall quality of rental housing especially that is available for low income households in the private rental market - The Commission doesn't take into consideration the very high levels of stress and low-quality options in the private market in the private market for vulnerable people and people on low incomes and fails to understand social housing in the context of the overall housing market.
+Minimum standards for all properties and increased accountability for the private sector to protect tenants and to ensure quality outcomes should be available across all housing sectors. - In line with the IPART recommendations, National Shelter's position is that to improve outcomes for tenants and taxpayers, including creating stronger incentives for workforce participation, the eligibility and tenure arrangements for social housing need to be reformed. - State Governments should adopt a formal policy that eligibility for social housing means eligibility for a suitable dwelling that meets the tenant household's needs, rather than a specific dwelling. - AHURI has shown that outcomes for low-income households in the private rental market are poor also confirmed by the national survey of tenants undertaken by National Shelter, Choice Australia and National Association of Tenant Organisations (NATO) which raises questions about the overall quality of rental housing especially that is available for low income households in the private rental market. - The Productivity Commission does not take into consideration the very high levels of housing stress and low-quality options in the private market in the private market for vulnerable people and people living on low incomes and fails to understand social housing in the context of the overall housing market.

-• The Commission does not fully consider the impact on rent setting of this recommendation and the issue of rent stabilisation and rent control measures
+• The Productivity Commission does not fully consider the impact on rent setting of this recommendation and the issue of rent stabilisation and rent control measures.